Louisville vs. Georgia Tech: Odds, spread, over/under - September 1

 Louisville vs. Georgia Tech Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup on individual sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup available on multiple sportsbooks.

 |Favorite